-Housed in a beautiful 1922 heritage building in the centre of the historic town of Raetihi stands the
+Housed in a beautiful 1922 heritage building in the centre of the historic town of Raetihi stands the Dinosaur House museum.

-The museum houses New Zealand's largest collection of privately owned dinosaur skeletons, fossils and life-size models.
+This small museum houses New Zealand's largest collection of privately owned dinosaur skeletons, fossils and life-size models.
 In addition you can also watch several documentaries and even play some retro video games in our dinosaur arcade!

 You'll be transported back in time to learn about these amazing animals and the enthralling world that they lived in millions of years ago.